ilifau/assAccountingQuestion/README.md

 Usage
 -----
 This plugin provides a test question type for financial booking tables  (t-accounts and booking records).

-See Anleitung-Deutsch.pdf and Manual-English.pdf in docs/ for details.
+See [Anleitung](docs/Anleitung-Deutsch.pdf) or [Manual](docs/Manual-English.pdf) for details.

 Version History
 ===============